Pulmonary Langerhans cell histiocytosis

-Pulmonary Langerhans cell histiocytosis (PLCH) can be seen as part of widespread involvement in patients with disseminated LCH or more frequently as a distinct entity in young adult smokers.
-This article focuses on the later.
-You may want to refer to the following articles:
+Pulmonary Langerhans cell histiocytosis (PLCH) may be seen as part of widespread involvement in patients with disseminated Langerhans cell histiocytosis or more frequently as a distinct entity in young adult smokers.
+This article focuses on the latter.

-Unlike systemic Langerhans cell histiocytosis or that confined to bone (eosinophilic granuloma) which is seen in paediatric population, pulmonary LCH is usually identified in young adults (20 - 40 years of age).
-A history of current or previous cigarette smoking is identified in up to 95% of cases1,4.
-It is a rare disorder with no well established gender predilection, which appears to be more common in Caucasian populations 4.
+Pulmonary Langerhans cell histiocytosis is usually identified in young adults (20-40 years of age).
+A history of current or previous cigarette smoking is identified in up to 95% of cases 1,4.
+It is a rare disorder with no well-established gender predilection, which appears to be more common in White populations 4.

-Presentation is usually with dyspnoea or a non-productive cough.
+Presentation is usually with dyspnea or non-productive cough.
 Other symptoms include constitutional symptoms (fatigue and weight loss), pleuritic chest pain, or spontaneous pneumothorax 1,4.
 Up to a quarter of patients are asymptomatic.

-There is proliferation of Langerhans cells in the bronchiolar and bronchial epithelium, forming granulomas.
+Langerhans cells proliferate in the bronchiolar and bronchial epithelium, forming granulomas.
 It is postulated that as these cellular granulomas evolve, peripheral fibrosis forms resulting in traction on the central bronchiole which becomes cyst-like 3.
-This explains the presumed evolution from nodule, through cavitating nodule and thick walled cysts, to the 'stable' thin-walled cysts3,4.
+This explains the presumed evolution from a nodule, through cavitating nodule and thick-walled cysts, to the "stable" thin-walled cysts 3,4.
 An immune-mediated mechanism has been postulated, although an inciting agent has not been isolated 4.
 This proliferation is accompanied by inflammation and granuloma formation.
-Electron microscopy may reveal characteristic Birbeck granules 1-2.
+Electron microscopy may reveal characteristic Birbeck granules 1,2.

-Pulmonary Langerhans cell histiocytosis has variable appearance depending on the stage of disease, ranging from small peribronchiolar nodular opacities to multiple irregularly-shaped cysts.
-There is a mid and upper zone predilection 1,3-4.
+Pulmonary Langerhans cell histiocytosis has variable appearance depending on the stage of the disease, ranging from small peribronchiolar nodular opacities to multiple irregularly-shaped cysts.
+There is a mid and upper zone predilection 1,3,4.

-As is usually the case, CT and especially HRCT is superior to plain chest radiography in identifying both the reticulonodular opacities and cysts 1,3-4.
-Distribution is the key in differentiating PLCH from other cystic lung disease with predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula left upper lobe.1,3-4
+As is usually the case, CT and especially HRCT is superior to plain chest radiography in identifying both the reticulonodular opacities and cysts 1,3,4.
+Distribution is the key in differentiating pulmonary Langerhans cell histiocytosis from other cystic lung diseases with a predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula of the left upper lobe 1,3,4.